funtoo/steam-launcher/README.md

 ## Release Notes

+### 1.5

+Release 1.5 contains a new Docker container image.
+If upgrading from 1.4, you will *not* need to re-download your games or reinstall Steam.
+It will use your existing ~/SteamData directory.

+Changes:

+* Disable zenity (the gtk+ dialog pop-up) to avoid annoying pop-ups when Steam first launches.
+* FL-6907: fix hard-coding of pulseaudio config for UID 1000 so it will work with all host user UIDs.

 ### 1.4

 Release 1.4 contains a new Docker container image.
 To use this launcher, the steam launcher will download and create a new